 EMPLOYMENT OPPORTUNITY AVAILABLE,

-Don't miss your chance to purchase a raffle ticket for the 2014 .375 H&H Winchester Rifle!
-Drawing will be held on June 7th at the Jack O’Connor Hunting Heritage and Education Center.
+Don't miss your chance to purchase a raffle ticket for the 2015 .375 H&H Winchester Rifle!
+Drawing will be held June 13th, 2015 at the Jack O’Connor Hunting Heritage & Education Center in Hells Gate State Park.

 Jack O'Connor's favorite "African Rifle"

 Jack's original .375 H&H magnum, based on a pre-64 model 70 Winchester and built by Al Biesen over 60 years ago, has been carefully recreated by Al's son Roger Biesen of Spokane, Washington.
 Jack's original .375 was completed in 1960 and was a replacement for a Griffin & Howe custom model 70 .375 that Jack gave to his professional hunter, John Kingsley-Heath, at the conclusion of a successful 1959 Tanzania Safari.
 The rifle was stocked with a piece of Iranian Walnut that Jack received as a gift from his friend Prince Abdorrezza Pahlavi (Brother of The Shah of Iran).
 Jack used the rifle on several safaris and it was featured in several "Outdoor Life" stories.
 The rifle is currently owned by Jack's old friend, Bob Lee.

 The 2015 rifle will be the third and final rifle built, one year through 2015.
 Each rifle will be nearly identical, differing only in wood and engraving.